apache/cordova-docs/docs/en/edge/guide/platforms/android/devel.md

 tools to develop Android apps.
 This development path, discussed in the Overview, may offer you a greater range of development options than the cross-platform CLI tool described in The Command-Line Interface.
-Before using either development path, you must first configure the SDK environment as described in the Android Installation Guide.
+Before using either development path, you must first configure the Android SDK environment as described in the Android Installation Guide.

-To enable the shell tools detailed here, download Cordova from [cordova.apache.org](http://cordova.apache.org).
+To enable shell tools for Android, download Cordova from [cordova.apache.org](http://cordova.apache.org).
 The download contains separate archives for each platform.
-Expand each platform you wish to target, `android` in this case.
-The tools described here are typically available in the top-level `bin` directory, otherwise consult the __README__ file for more detailed directions.
+Expand each you wish to target, `android` in this case.
+The relevant tools are typically available in the top-level `bin` directory, otherwise consult the __README__ file for more detailed directions.

 These tools allow you to create, build, and run apps.
 For information on the command-line interface that enables plugin features, see Using Plugman to Manage Plugins.
-See Application Plugins for an overview.
+See Application Plugins for details on how to develop plugins.

 ## Create a project